Topological proofs of categorical coherence

 \section{Abstract}

-In this note, we give a short topological proof of coherence for categorified non-symmetric operads by using the fact that the diagrams involved are the 1-skeleton of simply connected CW complexes.
-In particular, we obtain a "one-step" topological proof of MacLane's coherence theorem, as suggested by Kapranov in 1993.
-In addition, we use Morse theory to give a second topological proof which is very close to MacLane's original argument.
-We use the same methods to deduce other categorical coherence results and discuss possible generalisations to higher categories.
+We give a short topological proof of coherence for categorified non-symmetric operads by using the fact that the diagrams involved form the 1-skeleton of simply connected CW complexes.
+We also obtain a ``one-step'' topological proof of Mac Lane's coherence theorem for symmetric monoidal categories, as suggested by Kapranov in 1993.
+Our analysis is based on a notion of combinatorial homotopy, which we further study in the special case of polyhedral complexes, leading to a second geometrical proof of coherence which is very close to Mac Lane's original argument.
+We use Morse theory to show that this second method is (strictly) less general than the first.
+We provide a detailed analysis of how both methods allow us to deduce these two categorical coherence results and discuss possible generalizations to higher categories.